Introduction to Cultivating Marigolds

 How can I save marigold seeds for next season?

-Yes, if you allow the flowers to fully mature and dry on the plant before collecting the seeds for storage in a cool, dry place.
+To save marigold seeds, let the flowers fully mature and dry on the plant before collecting the seeds and storing them in a cool, dry place.

 Are marigolds safe for pets?

-Yes, marigolds are generally non-toxic to pets, making them a safe choice for gardens frequented by animals.
+Marigolds are typically non-toxic to pets, making them a great option for gardens where animals roam.